Denise Marsa: Early life and education

 Marsa was born in Trenton, New Jersey, and spent part of her childhood in Tucson, Arizona.
 She attended the University of Arizona, where she majored in Theater Arts and later studied English Literature at The College of New Jersey.

 Marsa began her music career as a vocalist in the 1970s.
-She achieved success with the duet Lucky Stars with Dean Friedman, which became a hit in the UK.
-She also worked as the lead vocalist for the dance track Helpless (You Took My Love) by The Flirts.
+She achieved success with the duet "Lucky Stars" with Dean Friedman, which became a hit in the UK.
+She also was the lead vocalist on the dance track "Helpless (You Took My Love)" by The Flirts.

-In the 1990s, while living in London, Marsa signed a contract as a songwriter with Warner Bros.
-UK.
+In the 1990s, while living in London, Marsa signed a contract as a songwriter with Warner Bros. in the UK.
 Later, she moved to Los Angeles and continued working with Warner/Chappell.
 After experiencing setbacks with her publishing deals, she decided to create her own indie record label, KeyMedia Group, in 1998.
 She self-produced and released her debut album, SELF, which received critical acclaim.

 Career

 In 2008, Marsa founded KeyMedia Public Relations.
 As the Owner of both KeyMedia Group (the record label) and KeyMedia Public Relations, Marsa has led the company in offering creative, strategic, and advisory services to clients in arts and entertainment.
 Over the years, the company has helped indie artists, musicians, photographers, authors, and other entertainment professionals gain exposure and grow their careers.

 In 2010, Marsa established Denise Marsa Productions, a full-service production, music production, and event management company.
 It focuses on releasing music for indie artists and representing master recordings for TV and film placements.

-In May 2021, Marsa combined all three companies to form a boutique agency Marsa Media Inc. Marsa Media Inc. which is based in New York.
+In May 2021, Marsa combined all three companies to form a boutique agency Marsa Media Inc. Marsa Media Inc. which is based in New York City.
 It provides a wide range of services to clients in the music industry and beyond, continuing Marsa's work in promoting and supporting creative professionals.